ddantas/visiongl/README.txt

 3 - Attribution comment: single line comments associating variables in C++
     to its counterparts in GLSL or CUDA

+Shader code written in OpenCL require only the two first kinds of comments.

 The wrapper functions use a common variable type to store image data, called VglImage.
-It contains space to store the image data in RAM, and handles to store the image in both CUDA and OpenGL contexts.
+It contains space to store the image data in RAM, and handles to store the image in both CUDA, OpenGL and OpenCL contexts.
 These contexts are used under demand.
 If the image is used only in OpenGL context, the CUDA handle will be empty (NULL or -1) and vice-versa.

         Compilation

-The library requires CUDA 4 or superior, GLEW 1.6 or superior and freeglut 3 or superior.
+The library requires GLEW 1.6 or superior and freeglut 3 or superior.
 OpenGL support by the hardware is also required!

 To install GLEW:
 apt-get install libglew1.6 libglew1.6-dev